Residence Hall Medical Accommodations

 SEU reserves the right to require a second opinion to confirm the diagnosis and/or treatment plan.
 SEU also reserves the right to determine that a student's health condition and/or behavior is of a severity that precludes the student's ability to remain a resident of SEU.

-In those instances in which a student requests and receives permission for air conditioning, humidifier, or air cleaner in a residence hall room, based upon documented medical/health problems, SEU is responsible for supplying and installing the unit.
+In those instances in which a student requests and receives permission for air conditioning, a humidifier, or air cleaner in a residence hall room, based upon documented medical/health problems, SEU is responsible for supplying and installing the unit.

 Note: All requests for medical rooms and/or air conditioning, when granted, are for the academic year, and must be requested for the following academic year based upon the above guidelines.